-Ethel's religiosity was of the type that make most other people uncomfortable.
-Her constant allusions to "the Lord" or "sweet Jesus" may have been motivated by an effort to convert others, but it came across to others as a holier-than-thou attitude.
-Her parents were Methodists, and that was the religion she belonged to until she moved to Louisville.
-In the Kentucky mountains in the early 1900s, itinerant Methodist ministers would periodically visit Campton and hold revival meetings for several days.
 According to Raymond, Ethel preferred living in Campton to living on the farm, in part because, when she lived in Campton, it was easier for her to get to visiting preachers' revival meetings.
 It might not have mattered to their father, Herbert, whether the family lived in the country or in the town.
 As an oil driller, he would be driving elsewhere in either case.
 Raymond and his brothers preferred life in the country and resented it when their mother persuaded their father to move into Campton.
-Raymond considered the matter evidence of his mother's self-centeredness, putting her own preferences ahead of what he considered the best thing for children, growing up in the country.
+Raymond considered the move evidence of his mother's self-centeredness, putting her own preferences ahead of what her husband and children liked best, growing up in the country.

-The photo below was taken in 1940 when an itinerant Methodist minister visited Campton on court day, when a lot of people came into town from the country.12 Ethel was not among the crowd, as she was living in Louisville at the time, but the photo may provide an approximation of what these meetings might have looked like when Ethel was living in Campton.
+The photo below was taken in 1940 when an itinerant Methodist minister visited Campton on court day, when a lot of people came into town from the country.
+Ethel was not among the crowd, as she was living in Louisville at the time, but the photo may provide an approximation of what the open-air version of revival meetings might have looked like a few years earlier when Ethel was living in Campton.